-Finally, the cases in which the value of a state-variable is simply changed needs to be handled.
-The approach we have adopted here is identical to the approach described in (Ghallab et al., 2004).
-That is, when an effect assigns a new value to a state-variable, e.g. $C.r(v, v{new})$ , we need to add a precondition to get the old value, e.g. $C.r(v, v{old})$ , and then we can use this value in a new negative effect to retract the old value: $\neg C.r(v, v{old})$ .
+State-Variable Updates Finally, the cases in which the value of a state-variable is simply changed needs to be handled.
+The approach we have adopted here is identical to the approach described in (Ghallab, Nau, and Traverso 2004).
+That is, when an effect assigns a new value to a state variable, e.g. $C.r(v, v{new})$, we need to add a precondition to get the old value, e.g. $C.r(v, v{old})$, and then we can use this value in a new negative effect to retract the old value: $\neg C.r(v, v{old})$.